5by20 strives to unleash the entrepreneurial potential of women.

 Laly is a true entrepreneur, and we have been able to help her realise her vision.
 We helped Laly to refurbish the restaurant area of the butchery with branded signs, a big flat-screen TV, tables, chairs and more.
-Since the refurbishment, she has sold more than 50 cases of Coca-Cola each week (she used to sell closer to 10).
+Since the refurbishment, she has sold more than 50 cases of

 Now Joe's Butchery plays an important role in Laly’s community, regularly hosting everything from women’s business groups to family reunions.
 It’s even been used for album launches and music video shoots.